 Agios Mamas church

 Before the Venetian occupation of Cyclades in the Medieval times, the Church of Agios Mamas served as the Orthodox Cathedral of Naxos.
 After 1207, when the Venetians conquered the islands, the church was turned into a Catholic chapel.
-Agios Mamas, the protector of shepherds, was an important saint for the locals, as agriculture and cattle-breeding was the main income for Naxos.
+Agios Mamas, the protector of shepherds, was an important saint for the locals, as agriculture and cattle-breeding were the main income sources for Naxos.
 Access to this church is possible through a hiking path from Potamia.